Academic Tutoring & Support

 The academic confidence of young learners takes years to develop but can be lost in months.
 A brief illness, an inexperienced teacher, a mismatch in learning style, or just plain old bad luck can lead to knowledge gaps and poor test grades.
 Left unresolved, these can snowball into self-doubt, anxiety, more knowledge gaps…and even worse performance on tests.

 We often find that students who come to us with academic issues are trapped in this vicious cycle, and are more intimidated by their fear of the material than the material itself.
-They tell themselves that they are just “not good at it,” and when faced with the unfamiliar, they withdraw.
+They tell themselves that they are just “not good at it,” and when faced with the unfamiliar, they give up, check-out, and withdraw.

 The classroom waits for no-one, but one-on-one tutoring is an ideal environment to bridge knowledge gaps, re-build confidence, and help struggling learners catch up via focused, personalized attention.